newmatik/EsoCore/website/docs/business-model-and-partnerships.md

 ### Lead Developer: Newmatik

+**Who is Newmatik?**
+[Newmatik](https://newmatik.com) is a European electronics and software company with deep experience in PCB assembly and industrial product development.
+With EU manufacturing and a software‑driven approach to automation, Newmatik combines hardware engineering with modern cloud and embedded development to deliver reliable, production‑ready solutions at scale.

 **Newmatik** serves as the primary technology developer and maintainer of the EdgeSentinel platform, providing comprehensive development services across all technical domains:

 **Hardware Development:**